BorisPolonsky/dify-helm/charts/dify/README.md

 ```

 ### 3. Working with Built-in Middlewares
-Built-in `Redis`, `PostgreSQL`, and `weaviate` allow users to spin up a self-contained `Dify` environment for a quick start.
-These components are supplied by third party helm charts.
-To customize built-in middlewares, refer to the section name and the official documents:
+For a quickstart, the chart features built-in `Redis`, `PostgreSQL` and `Weaviate` that powers a self-contained `Dify` environment.
+These components are supplied by third-party Helm charts and enabled by default.
+To customize their settings, refer to the section name and the official documents:

 | Section | Document |
 ----- | --- |